17 Apr Vibration Machine Frequency – NOT Speeds or Levels

 There are a few critical pieces on information you need to know when considering vibration machines.
 We have discussed the importance of the relationship between frequency and amplitude in our earlier article 3 Key Terms to Understand About Vibration Machines.
 Today we are looking at frequency in more detail in reference to using a pivotal style platform.

 In the world of vibration machines, the language of “speed” is measured in Hertz or the movements per seconds the platform is moving you up and down.
 If you were to get into your car and your speedometer displayed a range of 0-200 speeds you’d be asking yourself is it miles per hour?
 Is it kms per hour?
-If a vibration plate has a display in speeds or levels – it is not defined – you don’t know what you are actually getting as a frequency.
+If a vibration plate has a display in speeds or levels – it is not defined – you don’t know what you are actually getting as a frequency unless the manufacturer has clearly stated in their specs.

-Different frequencies drive a range of different benefits and unfortunately the fact is MANY machines simply CANNOT offer much of what they claim.
+Different frequencies drive a range of different benefits.
 They key to unlocking certain benefits is ensuring a machine has an adequate frequency range.
-On a pivotal style vibration machine, frequencies above 18 hertz are critical to achieve many of the known researched and advertised benefits associated with whole body vibration.
+On a pivotal style vibration machine, frequencies above 18 hertz are critical to achieve some of the known researched and advertised benefits associated with whole body vibration.

 Today I want to demonstrate this common misrepresentation and help you be aware of some things you need to verify when comparing machines.
 Don’t be swayed to buy a machine because it has multi movements or other so called “fancy” features.
 The basics are simple once understood anything else is a gimmick.